openearth/xbeach-test-python/docs/index.rst

 Acknowledgements
 ================

-xbeachtest is initially developed by Tim Leijnse at Deltares as part of an internship regarding 'Developing diagnostic tests for XBeach' (link to TUD repository) xbeachtest is currently maintained by Bas Hoonhout at Deltares
+'xbeachtest' is initially developed by Tim Leijnse at Deltares as part of an internship regarding 'Developing diagnostic tests for XBeach' (insert link to TUD repository)
+'xbeachtest' is currently maintained by `Bas Hoonhout <bas.hoonhout@deltares.nl>`_ at Deltares.

 Indices and tables
 ==================